Fishing Lure Packaging: Reduce Damage, Returns & Costs with Smart Design

 Crankbaits and jerkbaits

 Crankbaits and jerkbaits chip paint fastest.
 Multiple treble hooks hang close to painted surfaces.
 Wide body profiles create leverage during vibration, increasing impact force.
-Standard blister packs fail to immobilize hooks.
+Standard blister packs fail to immobilize hooks, especially when compared with specialized packaging systems used in sporting goods industries.
+Similar protective display strategies are also used in blister packaging for tennis products, where retail presentation and product protection are equally important.

 Packaging fix: Custom cavity fishing lure packaging boxes with hook cradles that isolate each treble from the body.